Last Updated on October 23, 2023 by Admin

 26. Connected Homes

 One of the emerging trends in construction technology.
 Like computers/servers connected in a network to form the internet, solar-powered homes will create an interconnected cell-powered network, thus generating and managing power and energy more efficiently.
-Builders will need to employ IT and networking engineers to design and set up the technology to power smart homes and cities.
+Builders must employ IT and networking engineers to design and set up the technology to power smart homes and cities.

 27. Home Analytics – Construction Technology

-This way, we will get real-time insights into the traffic and behavior of visitors, allowing the intelligent building to make adjustments to its features.
+This way, we will get real-time insights into the traffic and behavior of visitors, allowing the intelligent building to adjust its features.

-That could include turning off lights where there are no people, adjusting temperatures, closing shutters for the facades facing the sun, or opening lanes for the carpark exits instead of just one when everyone is leaving the office for home.
+That could include turning off lights where there are no people, adjusting temperatures, closing shutters for the facades facing the sun, or opening lanes for the carpark exits instead of just one when everyone leaves the office for home.
 One of the best emerging trends in civil engineering.

-Undoubtedly, 2022 is expected to be a breakthrough year for the construction industry.
+Undoubtedly, 2023 is expected to be a breakthrough year for the construction industry.
 Construction stakeholders can only hope for higher productivity rates and fewer painful project delays.
-Hopefully, a data-driven sector with an emphasis on collaboration and real-time communication is around the corner.
+Hopefully, a data-driven sector emphasizing collaboration and real-time communication is approaching.